 Who are University of Göttingen's Most influential alumni?

-University of Göttingen's most influential alumni faculty include professors and professionals in the fields of Mathematics, Physics, and Chemistry.
-University of Göttingen’s most academically influential people include John von Neumann, Jürgen Habermas, and Alexander von Humboldt.
+University of Göttingen's most influential alumni faculty include professors and professionals in the fields of Physics, Mathematics, and Chemistry.
+University of Göttingen’s most academically influential people include John von Neumann, Alexander von Humboldt, and Jürgen Habermas.

 Hungarian-American mathematician and polymathview profile